ombulabs/blog/_posts/2016-01-01-how-to-report-a-bug.markdown

 A quick Google search should return one or more results about the issue.
 If it's user error, just change the way you are using the code and move on.

-If that doesn't work, find the project (it's probably on Github) and search through open and closed issues.
-If it's filed and open, try to add more information to make it easier to solve.
-[Please please please don't just add another +1 to a series of +1s]
+If that doesn't work, find the project (it's probably on [Github](https://github.com)) and search through open and closed issues.
+If it's filed and open, try to add more information to make it easier to solve. (_Please please please_ don't just add another **+1** to a series of **+1s**)

-If you couldn't find it, submit an issue [beware: some projects will encourage you to post to their mailing list before filing an issue]
+If you couldn't find any issues, submit an issue (_Beware_: some projects will encourage you to post to their mailing list _before_ filing an issue)

 ### 2. Submit a useful issue report

 Don't just post the title of the error and what you were doing when it happened.

-Be as specific as possible!
+**Please be as specific as possible!**

 Post information about:

 * The environment (a snapshot of Gemfile.lock could help)
-* The error message is a good candidate for the issue's title
+* The error message (a good candidate for the issue's title)
-* The backtrace should always be included in the description
+* The backtrace should **always** be included in the description
 * If there is some configuration involved, add it to the description

 ### 3. Bonus points